sutharimanikanta/Finance-Intelligence-assistance-/README.md

 Instead:

-The model classifies the user query into a structured QueryIntent.
+The model classifies the user query into a structured QueryIntent

-SQL queries are generated deterministically using a rule-based generator.
+SQL queries are generated deterministically using a rule-based generator

-Every column reference is validated against the live SQLite schema.
+Every column reference is validated against the live SQLite schema

 This prevents SQL hallucinations and ensures accurate analytics.

 2. Intelligent Query Routing

-A triage router determines which data sources are required before answering the query.
+A triage router determines which data sources should be used before answering a query.

 Query Example	Sources Used
 Show Garfield holdings	SQL